albertoblaz/SublimeTextGuide/README.md

 # Being Productive with Sublime Text 2

-This is an open repository made with the intention of improve and enhance the capabilities and features offered by Sublime Text 2 in a collaboratively way.
+This is an open repository made with the intention of improve and enhance the capabilities and features offered by Sublime Text 2 in a collaborative way.

+## Installation

+### Download from the authors website

+### Use our custom shell-script

 ## Plugins

 Sublime is a great editor by itself.
-But then, suddenly you realize that need other tools in your day-by-day.
+But then, suddenly you realize you need other tools in your day-by-day.
 Therefore, here we are pleased to offer you a list of recommended plugins (or add-ons) which enhance Sublime so much!

 Don't you believe me?
 Give them a try!!